karlaflopezm/Fintech-Project/README.md

 # Fintech-Project

-# 💰 Personal Loan Recommendation Engine
+# 💰 What´s the risk?

 ## 📍 Industry: Finance